$L^2$-Dolbeault resolutions and Nadel vanishing on weakly pseudoconvex complex spaces with singular Hermitian metrics: Introduction

 Together with Theorem \ref{Theorem: fine Dolbeault resolution}, we obtain the following.

-\begin{theorem} Let $X$ be a weakly pseudoconvex \kah complex space of pure dimension $n$ and $L\longrightarrow X$ be a holomorphic line bundle with a singular Hermitian metric $h$.
-If $h$ is singular positive, then we have the following vanishing
+\begin{theorem} Let $X$ be a weakly pseudoconvex \kah complex space of pure dimension.
+If $h$ is singular positive on $X$ and $h_E$ is Nakano semi-positive on $\reg$ in the usual sense, then we have the following vanishing